 People who get prescribed Injectafer are often suffering from medical conditions that inhibit the iron in someone’s bloodstream, like:

-- Iron deficiency anemia, or
+- Iron deficiency anemia (IDA), or

 - Chronic kidney disease.

-2. Injectafer increases the risks of hypophosphatemia
+2. Does Injectafer increase the risks of hypophosphatemia?

 Injectafer has been strongly linked to a shockingly high risk for a very serious side effect: The medical condition hypophosphatemia.